This post is sponsored by Ronzoni. All comments and opinions are my own.

 - ½ tsp pepper

-- Preheat oven to 400˚F. Cook pasta according to package directions; drain reserving ⅓ cup pasta water.
+- Cook pasta according to package directions; drain, reserving ⅓ cup cooking liquid.